 This heat means that there is no need to wear make-up.
 There is no point in fixing my hair (because it is a humidified curl-a-rama disaster).
 I have abandoned shoes completely ( I DO wear them in public, ya’ll.
 Don’t freak out.
-Does anyone remember Britney Spears parading around a gas station a few years back all barefooted and proud?
-That is no. NO.).
+I’m not Britney Spears).
 Tank tops are the only shirts in my wardrobe for the next three months.

 I am going through an entire bunch of cilantro on the daily because I want it on everything.
 Evuuuurrrrreeeeeething.

 2019 Interjection –>> Once upon a forever ago bloggers did this thing (I know you care so much about bloggers, right?) where they nominated each other for imaginary awards and looking back … it seems super nerdy, but also as a way to lift each other up.
 All the awards had these arbitrary rules

 - True Romance is my favorite movie.
 Alabama Worley is the greatest character ever.
 Period.

 - I love a coloring book and a new box of Crayola crayons.
 Sheer awesomeness.

 - I just finished the first month of the Insanity workout this morning.
 I’ve lost fifteen pounds AND I still eat brownies.
 In the words of Tina Fey, “BLAM-O!!!”